anas65-ai/Embedded_Linux/EmbeddedLinuxTasks/BusyBox_NFS/README.md

 ## 1. BusyBox

- As we said [Here](https://github.com/anaskhamees/Embedded_Linux/tree/main/EmbeddedLinuxTasks/BusyBox#2-busy-box) , The BusyBox is one Binary (executable) contains all the commands /binaries of roots.
+ As we said [Here](https://github.com/anaskhamees/Embedded_Linux/tree/main/EmbeddedLinuxTasks/BusyBox#2-busy-box) , The BusyBox is one Binary (executable) contains all the commands /binaries of rootfs.
 All binaries  of rootfs is **symbolic linked** to the **busybox** executable.

 ![image-20240203175902095](README.assets/image-20240203175902095.png)